 One way to enrich your life is to have a list of life to-dos: Anything from climbing Mount Everest to writing a book to getting a dog is fair game.
 Experts suggest making your goals specific and attainable, or failing might do more harm than good.
 Bucket-list items don’t have to be expensive, either.
-You can check off these lifetime goals for less than $10.

 Read a Good Novel

 First of all, reading a book is one of the cheapest ways to entertain yourself.
 Second, research from Emory University has shown that reading a gripping novel actually creates new connections in the brain.
 That can only make your life richer.